Finding the perfect pair of jeans is a lifelong endeavor for a lot of men.

 …but this review isn’t about those brands.

-Today, I wanted to review a brand that, in my humble opinion, is far better than those.
+Today, I wanted to review a brand that is far better than those.

 This brand has not only withstood the test of time, but it delivers a quality that is unmatched when compared to anything I have ever worn previously.